aaronMaiden0/aaronMaiden0/README.md

-Aaron Teixeira Alves Dias - [Data Scientist/Engineer & FullStack Developer] 👋
+Aaron Teixeira Alves Dias - [Data Scientist / FullStack Developer] 👋

 <!--
 **aaronMaiden0/aaronMaiden0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.